Manuga1/chp-spharm-meshes/README.md

 produced with **SlicerSALT 6.0.0** and released as an open reference for shape morphometry of this structure.

-Part of the Darby Lab (Vanderbilt) study of choroid-plexus shape and volume in behavioral-variant frontotemporal dementia (bvFTD), Alzheimer's disease / aMCI, and healthy aging, and its relationship to sleep and glymphatic function.
+Part of the Vanderbilt study of choroid-plexus shape and volume in behavioral-variant frontotemporal dementia (bvFTD), Alzheimer's disease / aMCI, and healthy aging, and its relationship to sleep and glymphatic function.